Northeast India: Act East Policy

 In the 21st century, there has been recognition among policymakers and economists of the region that the main stumbling block for economic development of the Northeastern region is the disadvantageous geographical location.
 It was argued that globalisation propagates deterritorialisation and a borderless world which is often associated with economic integration.
 With 98 per cent of its borders with China, Myanmar, Bhutan, Bangladesh and Nepal, Northeast India appears to have a better scope for development in the era of globalisation.
 As a result, a new policy developed among intellectuals and politicians that one direction the Northeastern region must be looking to as a new way of development lies with political integration with the rest of India and economic integration with the rest of Asia and Oceania, with North, East and Southeast Asia, Micronesia and Polynesia in particular, as the policy of economic integration with the rest of India did not yield much dividends.

 With the development of this new policy, the Government of India directed its Look East policy towards developing the Northeastern region.
-This policy is reflected in the Year End Review 2004 of the Ministry of External Affairs, which stated that: "India's Look East Policy has now been given a new dimension by the UPA Government.
+This policy is reflected in the Year End Review 2004 of the Ministry of External Affairs, which stated: "India's Look East Policy has now been given a new dimension by the UPA Government.
 India is now looking towards a partnership with the Association of Southeast Asian Nations ASEAN countries, both within BIMSTEC and the India-ASEAN Summit dialogue as integrally linked to economic and security interests, particularly for India's East and North East region."

 Development and connectivity projects

-The north-east (NE) region of India lags behind the rest of the country in several development indicators.
+The northeast (NE) region of India lags behind the rest of the country in several development indicators.
 Although infrastructure has developed over the years, the region has to go a long way to level up the national standard.
 The total road network of about 377 thousand km of NE contributes about 9.94 per cent of the total roads in the country.
 Road density in terms of road length per thousand square kilometres. area is very poor in hilly state of Arunachal Pradesh, Mizoram, Meghalaya and Sikkim, while it is significantly high in Tripura and Assam.
 The road length per 100 km^{2} area in NE districts varies from as less as below 10 km (in Arunachal Pradesh) to more than 200 km (in Tripura).
 Other means of transport such as rail, air and water is insignificant in NE (except Assam); however, a few cities of these states having direct air connectivity in the region.
 The total railway network in the NE is 2,602 km (as on 2011), which is only about 4 per cent of the total rail network of the country.
 Constructions of roads build the road map for development and road is the only means of mass transport for the entire NE of India.
 Due to hilly terrain and varied altitudes, rail transport is mainly confined to Assam and water transport is almost non-existent.